-St Leonard’s is the latest collaboration from chef duo Jackson Boxer and Andrew Clarke, who oversee Brunswick House in Vauxhall.
+St Leonard’s was originally a joint venture from chef duo Jackson Boxer and Andrew Clarke, but now is only overseen by Clarke after the pair (who previously collaborated on Brunswick House) parted ways.
 Butch, austere interiors involving an abundance of polished concrete look the Shoreditch part, while as at nearby Brat, St Leonard’s is a homage to flame-licked cooking, with an impressive wood-burning hearth tended to by a brigade of extravagantly tattooed chefs.

 The menu of grilled meat, fish and veg reads simply but soon reveals its complexities.
 Take a dish of ‘flamed oyster’, in which the intensely smoky shellfish arrive flame-grilled under a heap of crisp, lardo-soaked fried breadcrumbs.
 Elsewhere, a daringly sweet set custard is topped with luscious foie gras and slivers of silky smoked eel, then finished with a swirl of crunchy chicharrones (fried pork rind).